felfele/felfele.org/src/pages/blog/alpha/alpha.md

 ## Why are we doing this
 We are tired of the exploitative nature of traditional social media, and the attention economy revolving our online activities.
-You can read more about our motivation here.

 ## How to contribute
 Hopefully we will get to know a lot of people during the alpha.
 This was just our first milestone, and we welcome everyone who wishes to move our cause forward.
 You can [contribute](https://github.com/felfele/felfele/blob/master/CONTRIBUTING.md) by reporting issues, or by opening pull requests!
 We are looking for volunteers for non-development tasks as well.
 And of course, if you cannot contribute with your time, you can always make a [donation](https://felfele.com/donation).